evandcoleman/gohome/README.md

         # Install dependencies
         $ go get

+4. Copy the `config-sample` directory to `config` and edit the files according to your setup.

-4. Build and install the `gohome` binary
+5. Build and install the `gohome` binary

         $ go install

-5. Run it!
+6. Run it!

         $ gohome

-6. Pair your devices with a HomeKit app
+7. Pair your devices with a HomeKit app

+## TODO

+* Queue X10 commands and execute serially with a delay because X10 can't always handle multiple commands in quick succession.

 ## License